FRCTeam31/2025_competition_robot/README.md

 - _Bugged_ - There is a bug in this code
 - _In Review_ - This code needs to be reviewed by a coach
 - _Done_ - This is code-complete, tested, and merged into the `main` branch

+Items on this project board are created from [issues](https://github.com/FRCTeam31/2025_competition_robot/issues) and [pull requests](https://github.com/FRCTeam31/2025_competition_robot/pulls).
+When you create a new issue or a pull request, make sure to assign it the correct assignee(s), label(s), add it to the "2025 Competition Robot Build" Project, and add a status, size, and start date to the project item

 ## Code conventions
 These rules apply to all code committed to this repository.